How We Fight Hunger

 Doing our part to provide healthy and affordable food to all.
 We’re not just fighting hunger.
 We’re building self-sustainability through improved food access.

-The Curbside Market is our farm stand on wheels.
-We have three trucks on the road thanks to a grant from the Citizens Bank Growing Communities Initiative and financial support from the Greater Rochester Health Foundation.
-The idea is to bring fresh, affordable produce to areas in Rochester where fresh fruits and vegetables are not easily accessible.
+The Curbside Market is a farm stand on wheels that brings fresh, affordable produce to areas where fresh fruits and vegetables are not easily accessible.
 Cash, debit, EBT and WIC are all accepted.
+Learn more.

 Urban Farm Stands